-(1) EBITDA is a non-IFRS financial measure.
+2. EBITDA is a non-IFRS financial measure.
 It does not have a standard meaning prescribed by IFRS and, accordingly, may not be comparable to measures used by other companies.
 EBITDA refers to net income before adjusting for depreciation expense, finance income, finance costs, and income and other taxes.
 EBITDA should not be construed as an alternative to net income as determined by IFRS.
 The Corporation believes that EBITDA is a useful supplemental measure as it provides an indication of the results generated by the Corporation's main business activities prior to consideration of how those activities are amortized, financed or taxed.
-A reconciliation of EBITDA to net income can be found on page 18 of the Corporation's Management's Discussion and Analysis ("MD&A") for fiscal 2022 available on SEDAR at www.sedar.com and on the Corporation's website under the Investors section.
+A reconciliation of EBITDA to net income can be found on page 18 of the Corporation's Management's Discussion and Analysis ("MD&A"), which is incorporated by reference into this Circular, for fiscal 2023 available on SEDAR at www.sedar.com and on the Corporation's website under the Investors section.

-The 2022 executive compensation plan ("2022 ECP") was presented to the Governance Committee for its review and consideration on May 10, 2021 and approved at the May 19, 2021 meeting of the Board of Directors.
+The 2023 executive compensation plan ("2023 ECP") was presented to the Governance Committee for its review and consideration on September 20, 2022, and approved on September 21, 2022, by the Board of Directors.